 The answer is simple: create a survey that produces new data.
 The Internet wants originality.
 It’s the original research that gets clicked, read and shared.

 A marketing survey is the easiest way to produce something truly original, something new and unique to your website.
-A survey can provide the data that will make your site a reference and resource for your industry.
+Original research can provide the data that will make your site a reference and resource for your industry.

 But a survey of what?
 Here’s how to make a survey that will make you famous in your field.
 First you have to pick your topic.